 OKAY, NOW HOW DO I MAKE THese guys?

 To start this recipe you want to take about 1 and half medium-sized zucchini and grate them using a box grater into a clean kitchen towel.
 Using the towel, squeeze as much water as possible out of the zucchini and measure out about 1 C. Add to a large mixing bowl.

 Grate 1 clove of garlic and add to the zucchini.

-Chop 2 Tbsp of fresh chives, 1 Tbsp fresh parsley, 1 tsp fresh basil, and 1 tsp fresh oregano and add to the mixing bowl.
-Add in 1 egg, 1/3 C breadcrumbs, 1/4 asiago cheese (or parmesan) and salt and pepper to taste.
+Chop 2 tablespoon of fresh chives, 1 tablespoon fresh parsley, 1 teaspoon fresh basil, and 1 teaspoon fresh oregano and add to the mixing bowl.
+Add in 1 egg, ⅓ C breadcrumbs, ¼ asiago cheese (or parmesan) and salt and pepper to taste.
 Mix well.

 Preheat oven to 400 degrees and line a baking sheet with foil.
 Spray with cooking spray.Spoon mixture into about 1 inch balls and add to baking sheet.
 Mix will make about 20 balls.
 Cook for 15-18 minutes or until zucchini balls begin to slightly brown, turning half way.